Ella Bergmann-Michel: Marriage and war

 In 1919, Bergmann-Michel married Robert Michel.
 Together they pioneered the use of collage using photographs.
 Their work was included in Société Anonyme, a collection of works by predominantly European Dada artists.
 In 1920, Bergmann-Michel and her husband moved to Vockenhausen, near Frankfurt Germany.
 While in Frankfurt she decorated much of the Bauhaus school's minimalist walls.
 Bergmann-Michel continued doing her art until World War II when she was forced to stop, as the pressure of political events made artistic activity hazardous for her.
-Between 1933 and 1945, Bergmann-Michel stayed intermittently in London.
-Being a failed painter himself, Hitler abhorred abstract art of all types.
+Between 1933 and 1945, she stayed intermittently in London.
 Bergmann-Michel worked on her family’s farm until the war ended.
-Once the war ended Bergmann-Michel went back to her art.
+Once the war ended she went back to her art.
 During the 1950s she gave lectures on the development of modern painting and avant-garde films and in the 1960s continued her development of Prism Pictures.
 In the later years she continued to make picture collages and vertical/horizontal compositions, none of which are titled.

 Legacy

 Through her life Ella Bergmann-Michel toured Zürich, London, Belfast, Milan, Paris, Poland and the United States.
-Her art is distinctive, interesting, and found primarily in European art markets.
+Her art is found primarily in European art markets.
 It is unknown how many paintings and pieces that Bergmann-Michel completed; her art is more important for the movement that it helped to propel, rather than individual pieces themselves.
-Bergmann-Michel is one of many lost artists of Germany during the era.